tableau/npm-pack-here/.github/ISSUE_TEMPLATE/question.md

 ---

 <!--
 Hello and thanks for opening an issue!
-If you have a question feel free to ask it here.
+If you have a question feel free to ask it here, although be warned replies might be slow.

 Note: Comment blocks like this one are intended as notes for you the issue opener.
 Feel free to delete them as they are addressed.
 -->